 Start by cleaning the damaged wood well.
 This can be done by gently sanding the damaged wood and wiping it with a cloth to remove left-over dust from the sanding.
 Wood fillers will not stick to dirt and grime and need a clean surface to adhere to.
 Next, apply the wood filler to the damaged area to fill the holes and leave a small amount just above the wood table’s line.
 I used painter’s tape to secure the corners and hold the wood filler in place while it dried.
 You can also use craft sticks to secure the corners.
 After 24 hours, remove the tape and sand the wood filler smooth with 220 grit sandpaper.

 TA-DAH!
 The Doggie Chew Toy

 I’m really pleased with how well it turned out.
-It even surprised me, and I’ve done a ton of sad makeovers.
-I used Modern Masters Metallic Pewter paint with a black/gold metallic glaze.
-The handles were sprayed with Rustoleum Metallic Gold Spray Paint.
-I sealed the whole project with Minwax Polycrylic in a satin finish.
+It even surprised me, and I’ve done many sad (should have passed up) makeovers.
+I used Modern Masters Metallic Pewter paint with a black/gold metallic glaze for an accent.
+The handles were sprayed with Rustoleum Metallic Gold Spray Paint, and I top-coated the whole project with Minwax Polycrylic in a satin finish.

 Pretty nice for a doggie chew toy!
 This shows that there is always a wood furniture repair solution most of the time, even when you think it’s not possible.

 I hope you enjoyed this makeover and if you have questions about something I didn’t cover, please feel free to leave me a comment below.
 I’d love to hear from you.